Culture of the Southern United States: Kentucky

-While varying degrees of southern cultural influence can be found in Kentucky inside the Cincinnati area and Louisville, smaller cities such as Owensboro, Bowling Green, Hopkinsville and Paducah, together with most of the state's rural areas, have continued to be more distinctly Southern in character.
+While varying degrees of southern cultural influence can be found in Kentucky inside the Cincinnati area and Louisville, smaller cities such as Owensboro, Lexington, Bowling Green, Hopkinsville and Paducah, together with most of the state's rural areas, have continued to be more distinctly Southern in character.
 Outside of those two specific areas, southern culture, dialect, mannerisms, etc. are prominent in Kentucky.
 Southern cuisine is also quite common across the state.
-Western Kentucky is famous for a regional style of southern barbecue, and other forms of southern food such as catfish, country ham, and greens beans.
-Today most of the state, outside of Northern Kentucky, shares a cultural identity with Tennessee and the rest of the Upland South in ancestry, dialect, and various other aspects of culture.
+Western Kentucky is famous for a regional style of southern barbecue, and other forms of southern food such as catfish, country ham, and green beans.
+Today most of the state, outside of Northern Kentucky, shares a cultural identity with Tennessee and the rest of the Upland South in ancestry, dialect, and various other aspects of culture.Best of the Best from Mid-South Cookbook (Best of the Best Cookbook) (Best of the Best Regional Cookbook Series) (9781934193341): Gwen McKee, Barbara Moseley: Books.
+Amazon.com.
+Retrieved on 2011-06-18.Kentucky Recipes.
+Mountain-breeze.com.
+Retrieved on 2011-06-18.

-In most contexts, especially culturally, the state is grouped as part of the south.